cloud-agnost/agnost-website/client/README.md

   images etc. under buckets, which are the basic containers that hold your application data.
 - [**Endpoints**](/client/endpoint/) - Provides the methods to execute your app backend services by making REST API requests to your app endpoints.
+You can use any HTTP client to call your app endpoints, however, the client library provides conveniece methos to make GET, POST, PUT and DELETE method calls to your endpoints.
 - [**Realtime**](/client/realtime/channels/) - Allows realtime publish and
-  subscribe (pub/sub) messaging through websockets.Realtime makes it possible to open a two-way interactive communication session between the user's device (e.g., browser, smartphone) and a server.
+  subscribe (pub/sub) messaging through websockets.
+Realtime makes it possible to open a two-way interactive communication session between the user's device (e.g., browser, smartphone) and a server.
 With realtime, you can send messages to a server and receive event-driven responses without having to poll the